nickstambaugh/quick-charts/readme.md

 - Chart Options: Users can select from a variety of chart types to visualize their data.

+For now, it is Windows only until I add Linux support.

 ## Build System
 Quick Charts uses a custom build system based on a Makefile.
 The Makefile automates the following tasks: